Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

     - It's initialized to a flooded value of 0.0.
 - **Tendons**: Floating values to indicate the source of the muscle fibers.
 The solver will use that information to make an estimation of the fiber direction at each vertex.
 It is recommended to set a value of 1.0 wherever the tendinous tissue would be in an anatomically realistic muscle and a value of 0.0 in the rest of the mesh.
     - It's initialized to a flooded value of 0.0.
-- **Fibers**: the deformer estimates the fiber directions at each vertex based on the tendon weights.
+- **Fibers**: The deformer estimates the fiber directions at each vertex based on the tendon weights.
 In case that the estimated fibers do not fit well to the desired directions, the paint tool can be used to comb the fibers manually.
 The fibers can be displayed using the [Draw Fibers](#debug-features) option in the deformer.
     - It's initialized to a flooded value of (0.0, 0.0, 0.0).
 - **Compression Resistance**: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
     - It's initialized to a flooded value of 1.0.